eshanis/mm-github-pages-starter/_posts/2020-07-07-website on AWS.md

 Step 7: Accept the default storage capacity and click next.

-Step 8: select the security group
+Step 8: Create a new security group with ports 80 and 22 open to incoming traffic

+Step 9 : To Review and launch
+Create a new pair of keys and save the private key.
+Then click launch.